SIRIUS: Identifying Metal-poor Stars Enriched by a Single Supernova in a Dwarf Galaxy Cosmological Zoom-in Simulation Resolving Individual Massive Stars: Discussion and Summary

 \section{Discussion and Summary}

 For the first time, this study has computed the mono-enriched fraction, as a function of [Fe/H], directly from a simulation.
-We have shown an increasing trend in this fraction towards lower metallicity for [Fe/H] $< -2.5$.
+We have shown an increasing trend in this fraction toward lower metallicity for [Fe/H] $< -2.5$.
 At [Fe/H] = $-$5, 11\% of the stars are mono-enriched.
 In this simulated dwarf galaxy, 1.5\% of the stars are mono-enriched, suggesting that MP stars are mainly formed from gas enriched by multiple SNe.

-The increasing mono-enriched fraction towards lower metallicity is also seen in the observation-based machine learning estimate \citep{Hartwig2023}.
+The increasing mono-enriched fraction toward lower metallicity is also seen in the observation-based machine learning estimate \citep{Hartwig2023}.
 They pointed out that not all stars were mono-enriched at [Fe/H] $\sim -4.5$.
-Since our star-by-star simulation approach is completely different from their method, Figure \ref{fig:fraction} is an independent confirmation of the increasing trend of the mono-enriched fraction towards lower metallicity.
+Since our approach is completely different from their method, Figure \ref{fig:fraction} is an independent confirmation of the increasing trend of the mono-enriched fraction toward lower metallicity.

 The major difference between these studies is the predicted fraction of mono-enriched stars.
 For EMP stars, the mono-enriched fraction in this study is 5.0\%, while for those in \citet{Hartwig2023} it is 31.8\%.
 Since this study adopts the strict condition that stellar [C/Fe] ratios must be the same as the yields of CCSNe within $\pm 10^{-6}$, our estimate is expected to be lower than observation-based estimates.
 Typical observational uncertainties for [C/Fe] ratios are $\pm$0.2 dex.
 Observationally, the chemical abundances of many of the multi-enriched stars found in this study are indistinguishable from those of mono-enriched stars.
 Because of the observational uncertainties that would increase the mono-enriched fraction, the difference between our study and \citet{Hartwig2023} appears reasonable.